demo-ninjas/aiproxy/README.md

 * `prompt-vars` - A dictionary of variables that can be injected into a system (or user) prompt when using a prompt template
 * `system-prompt-is-template` - A boolean flag indicating whether or not to treat the system prompt as a template
 * `user-prompt-is-template` - A  boolean flag indicating whether or not to treat the user prompt as a template (only set this if you have control over the user prompt and are completely sure of the safety of enabling this)
+* `parse-ai-response` - A boolean flag indicating whether or not to treat the response from the AI model as a JSON object that contains both the actual response message and additional metadata
+* `persist-parsed-ai-response-metadata` - (if AI responses are being parsed) A boolean flag indicating whether or not the parsed response metadata should by default also be persisted into the conversation history

 Each of these settings will also be set to a default value derived from the environment or a sensible value.